How to Extract All Website Links in Python

 [+] Total crawled URLs: 30

 Awesome, right?
-I hope this tutorial was a benefit for you to inspire you to build such tools using Python.
+I hope this tutorial was a benefit for you and inspired you to build such tools using Python.

-There are some websites that load most of their content using JavaScript.
+Some websites load most of their content using JavaScript.
 Therefore, we need to use the requests_html library instead, which enables us to execute Javascript using Chromium; I already wrote a script for that by adding just a few lines (as requests_html is quite similar to requests).
-Check it here.
+Check it out here.

 Requesting the same website many times in a short period may cause the website to block your IP address.
 In that case, you need to use a proxy server for such purposes.